ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 Documents can be hosted for various purposes: as a means to deliver a downloadable file to readers that may not be able to be displayed in the Manifold reader or to allow other backend editors on an instance the means to source a particular text section into their own project.
 Of the following, Manifold can display **DOCX**, **EPUB**, **HTM**, **HTML**, **MD** in its reader.
 Groups of **DOCX**, **HTM**, **HTML**, and **MD** files packaged, along with a **CSS**, in a **ZIP** archive can also be displayed in the reader when accompanied by a **YAML** or **YML** file.
 This is known as a “Manifest Ingest.”
 See our [walkthrough documentation](../walkthroughs/manifest.md "Create a Manifest Ingest") for more about creating and using Manifest ingests.

 :::caution What about TEX and LATEX files?
 Files prepared in the **TEX** or **LATEX** formats are technically acceptable to Manifold; however they do not function or display properly in the system.
-Such files can be hosted and made available for download, but they will not render as expected in Manifold’s reader.
+Such files can be hosted and made available for download, but they will not render in Manifold’s reader.
 :::

 - .css